RaPaLearning/gita-begin/gita/Back to Basics.md

 <a name='applnote_9'></a>
 > If the action doesn’t guarantee an outcome, why should I work, or give my 100% to achieve a goal?

+## [hEtu] - The reason

+The ‘reason for’ something can be a cause that triggers it.
+The motivation for desired outcomes can also be the 'reason' for doing something.

+An action relates to you in both ways.
+However, the outcome of an action doesn’t happen for your purpose.
+You aren’t the only cause behind an outcome either.
+Krishna says this in [His famous shloka, 2-47](2-47.md)

 ## [dharma] – That which uplifts